tapsandswipes/SmartPageControl/README.markdown

 ![Smart PageControl sample image](https://github.com/tapsandswipes/SmartPageControl/raw/master/Screenshot.jpg)

--  Tap&Hold to move directily to first/lst page
+-  Tap&Hold to move directily to first/last page
--  Drag over the dots area to move between page in a fast way
+-  Drag over the dots area to move between pages in a fast way
 -  Tap on the extremes to move between pages as in the standard Page control.